Boating on the Intracoastal Waterway

 Stay and play

 Factor in some non-traveling days for bad weather when you’ll stay put.
 Or the possibility of a mechanical breakdown when you’ll be spending time at a marina for repairs.
 On a daily basis you may have delays waiting for a bridge with only scheduled openings or one being repaired.
-And you may find a place like Charleston or Beaufort, South Carolina where you like to spend more time there.
+And you may find a place like Charleston or Beaufort, South Carolina where you want to spend more time.

 Navigating the Waters